bachkaxyz/bread/README.md

 This is the dashboard that is built with [dash](https://dash.plotly.com/) and deployed here [https:/secretanalytics.xyz](https:/secretanalytics.xyz)

+### `packages/indexer`

+This our a custom written indexer that queries different tendermint endpoints and loads the data into our postgres database

 ## Current Development Status

 We are currently in the process of migrating from multiple old repos to this new one: